-Our sandwiches are always made with high quality meats, cheeses and produce.
-All of our slow-simmered soups, fresh salads and bakery goods are made from scratch using my family's recipes and only the freshest ingredients.
+Sandwiches are made with high-quality meats, savory cheeses, and fresh produce.
+Our slow-simmered and hand-crafted soups, made to order fresh salads, and wonderful bakery goods are made from scratch with my family’s recipes.
+Only the freshest ingredients are used.

 A Family Affair